-Question: We think our yard has a lawn fungus and not sure exactly what we should do.
+Question: We think our yard has a lawn fungus cause we have lots of brown patches and not sure exactly what we should do.

-Can you tell us the best lawn fungus treatment home remedies and broad-spectrum chemical fungicide we can use to help with lawn fungus control?
+Can you tell us the best lawn care treatment including home remedies and broad-spectrum chemical fungicide we can use to help with lawn fungus control?

 Someone recommended neem oil sprays as a fungus cure, but know nothing of it.
 Please help!
 Angie, Shelby, NC